awmckinley/config/modules/audio.dictation/README.md

-# Dictation
+# Speech-to-Text Dictation

-Software for converting speech to text in real-time.
+Advanced speech recognition and dictation software that converts spoken words into written text with AI-powered formatting capabilities.

 ## Options